 Understanding Golf Club Fair Market Values

 The PGA.com Value Guide provides consumers and retailers with access to up-to-the-minute, trade-in and resale values for used golf clubs.
-These values are derived from what golf clubs are actually selling for in the world's largest marketplace for used golf clubs, eBay.
 In comparison to arbitrary manufacturer or retailer rate cards, the PGA.com Value Guide's "engine" is a complex, real-time statistical program that combines programming, statistical and golf club expertise.
 As a result of the combination of the scale of the marketplace and the sophistication of the PGA.com Value Guide, it is fair to say the golf club values it displays are the fair and accurate "market value" ranges for the huge database of golf clubs involved.
 Please note: The value of an item is ultimately determined by the individual parties to the transaction.
 The PGA.com Value Guide does not dictate or set golf club values in any way.
 It is intended as a resource to empower consumers and retailers to quickly reach fair golf club trade-in transactions.